 - Install the Simplification Database content on the central ATC check system (use transaction SYCM).

-- Execute SAP HANA and SAP S/4HANA checks: Run the ABAP Test Cockpit with variants FUNCTIONAL_DB and S4HANA_READINESS_REMOTE.
+- Execute SAP HANA and SAP S/4HANA checks: Run the ABAP Test Cockpit with the variant S4HANA_READINESS_REMOTE.

 - Analyze the ATC result list

 |SAP S/4HANA Checks in SAP NetWeaver AS ABAP 7.51

 After you did the system conversion to SAP S/4HANA with Software Update Manager (SUM) (you don’t need first to migrate the database to SAP HANA and then update the software to the SAP S/4HANA, the SUM does it in one step) we recommend to run ATC with SAP HANA and SAP S/4HANA checks.
 After that you need to carry out functional adaptation based on the ATC results.

 First you need to adapt the modifications and enhancements using the standard transactions SPDD, SPAU and SPAU_ENH.
 This is the same process as in previous upgrades within the SAP Business Suite product portfolio, only the tools SPDD and SPAU have been renewed.
 Especially when moving the very old system to SAP S/4HANA many modifications and enhancements can be removed or set to SAP standard.
 For this purpose the new UI was invented for SPAU, which supports mass activities in order to adjust modifications and enhancements or reset objects to SAP standard more easily.

 Recommendation: Reset as many objects as possible to SAP standard.